The most important things to know about the Federal Tax Credit

 A tax credit represents a dollar for dollar decrease in your tax liability.
 This differs from a tax deduction which decreases the amount of taxable income which determines how much you owe in taxes.

-For our purposes here, let’s take our fictional homeowner, Stan and his wife Jan who have chosen to install solar on their home.
-The cost of their installation is $32,000, which is fairly average for some areas.
+For our purposes here, let's say that The cost of a solar installation is $32,000, which is fairly average for some areas.
 This cost includes almost every aspect of the process.
 It includes all equipment including, all labor costs associated with installing the system and the costs of permits for the installation.
 All of these costs qualify for the tax credit, the entire $32,000 will be considered part of the installation as far as their taxes are concerned.

 Cost of system X tax credit amount = Size of tax credit